North Island Main Cities

-Auckland - With a population of approximately 405,000 people, Auckland is the largest city in New Zealand.
+Auckland - With a population of approximately 1,415,550 people, Auckland is the largest city in New Zealand.
 The city is built around 2 large harbours, and has many world famous attractions including the Sky Tower.
 The Auckland Region has a population of about 1.3 million people, and enjoys a warm, temperate climate.
 Read more about Auckland

-Hamilton - Hamilton has a population of approximately 129,000 people and rests on the banks of the Waikato River, south of Auckland City.
+Hamilton - Hamilton has a population of approximately 141,6120 people and rests on the banks of the Waikato River, south of Auckland City.
 The vast underground network of caves and caverns at Waitomo are near to Hamilton City.
 Read more about Hamilton

-Rotorua - Rotorua has a multi-cultural population of approximately 70,000.
+Rotorua - Rotorua has a multi-cultural population of approximately 65,280.
 The city is built in the heart of a geothermal wonderland, with bubbly mud pools, spouting geysers and hissing vents.
 There are 17 lakes in the Rotorua district that offer great freshwater fishing, waterskiing, swimming and other water activities.
-More Information
+Read more about Rotorua

-Gisborne - Gisborne City has a population of about 34,000, with about 46,000 in the Gisborne Region.
+Gisborne - There are approximately 43,653 people in the Gisborne Region.
 Gisborne enjoys a sunny climate and is one of the first places in the world to see each new day.
 Gisborne is also the first part of New Zealand to be sighted by the crew of Captain James Cook's ship the Endeavour.
 Read more about Gisborne

-Taupo - Taupo is a popular holiday destination with a population of about 22,000.
+Taupo - Taupo is a popular holiday destination with a population of about 32,907.
 Taupo is nestled on the shores of Lake Taupo.
 With a surface area of 616 square kilometres, Lake Taupo is the largest lake by surface area in New Zealand.
 Other popular attractions include the spectacular Huka Falls and the Craters of the Moon thermal area.
 Read more about Taupo

 Palmerston North - Palmerston North is a vibrant city with a large youth population.
-With about 78,000 people, the city enjoys a rich arts and theatre scene with many restored heritage buildings.
+With about 80,079 people, the city enjoys a rich arts and theatre scene with many restored heritage buildings.
 Here you will find Massey University and several other institutes of importance.
-More Information
+Read more about Palmerston North

-Ruapehu - The Ruapehu District has a population of about 13,000 people and is home to Mount Ruapehu, Tongariro National Park, and the Raurimu Spiral on the North Island Main Trunk railway line.
+Ruapehu - The Ruapehu District has a population of about 11,844 people and is home to Mount Ruapehu, Tongariro National Park, and the Raurimu Spiral on the North Island Main Trunk railway line.
 The main towns of the Ruapehu region are Whakapapa, National Park and Ohakune.
 Read more about Ruapehu

-Wellington - Wellington is the Capital City of New Zealand and has a population of about 393,000.
+Wellington - Wellington is the Capital City of New Zealand and has a population of about 190,959.
 The city is home to Parliament, the head offices of all Government Ministries and Departments and the bulk of the foreign diplomatic missions in New Zealand.
 It is also home to Te Papa (the ground-breaking interactive Museum of New Zealand) and the New Zealand Symphony Orchestra.
 Read more about Wellington